WarwickCIM/walkability_gsv/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Project contains  all the code and data aimed to analyse a survey on perceived walkability.
+Project contains  all the code and data aimed at generating composite images with images from four different orientations from within the same location.

 ## Who are we?